Dental Crowns Plano, TX

 Schedule a Dental Exam Today

-Visit our family dentistry for dental crowns in Plano, Texas by Dr. Jacob Grapevine.
-We are your top source for prosthodontics in Plano, Frisco, Dallas, and other surrounding communities near you.
-Give us a call today at (972) 449-5759, or request a dental exam online and we will get back to you shortly.
+Visit our office in Plano, TX, for expert dental care with Dr. Jacob Grapevine.
+We are your top source for prosthodontics and proudly serve Plano, Frisco, Dallas, and nearby areas.
+Call us at (972) 449-5759 or request a dental exam online.
+We look forward to seeing you!